mootools/mootools-core/Docs/Element/Element.md

 Element Method: wraps {#Element:wraps}
 --------------------------------------

-Works like [Element:grab](#Element:grab), but instead of moving the grabbed element from its place, this method moves this Element around its target.
+Works like [Element:grab](#Element:grab), but replaces the element in its place, and then appends the replaced element in the location specified inside the this element.

-The Element is moved to the position of the passed element and becomes the parent.

 ### Syntax: